 Undergraduate Time-to-Degree Reports

-This data visualization shows trends in undergraduate time-to-degree, along with peer comparisons between UW-Madison programs and with similar programs at other major public research universities.
+This data visualization shows trends in undergraduate time-to-degree, along with peer comparisons between UW-Madison degree majors and with similar majors at other major public research universities.

-- Average number of terms-to-degree and credits-to-degree, 2016-17 – A by major table of the average number of terms and credits to degree for 2016-17 bachelor’s degree recipients.
+- Average number of terms-to-degree and credits-to-degree, 2018-19– A by major table of the average number of terms and credits to degree for 2018-19 bachelor’s degree recipients, sorted by school/college.